microsoft/FluidFramework/docs/content/docs/data-structures/counter.md

 ## Introduction

-The `SharedCounter` distributed data structure (DDS) is use to store an integer counter value that can be modified collaboratively.
+The `SharedCounter` distributed data structure (DDS) is used to store an integer counter value that can be modified collaboratively.
 The data structure affords incrementing and decrementing the shared value via its `increment` method.
 Decrements are done by providing a negative value.

 The `SharedCounter` is a specialized [optimistic DDS]({{< relref "dds.md#optimistic-data-structures" >}}).